shahabganji/Anfragen/README.md

 This is a .Net Core plugin enabling you to have questionnaires or console-like wizards in your applications.

-Umfrage inspired by [Yeomon](https://yeoman.io/) and [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/), yet it is implemented and looks different.
+Umfrage inspired by [Yeomon](https://yeoman.io/) and [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/), yet it is implemented differently and looks different.

 ### Install